 The stitches are also used as a form of writing which further complicates the way line is used.
 By conflating drawing, writing and sewing, the private domestic sphere becomes visible and embedded in how meaning is constituted.

 Paying close attention to other women’s artwork is an important part of my practice, here with the added frame that the artist is a mother.
 Following studio visits where we talked about a current or recent project, I created a sculpture that both represents the artistic production and the configuration of that moment of being a mother.
-Each person is at a different point — from pregnant to becoming a grandmother — and there’s a lot going on: giving and taking, letting go, hope, knowing and not knowing, sadness, fatigue, relief, desire.
-The focus is on actual images and patterns in the art, and then extends it into something more which alludes to the exigencies of the moment.
-My work goes off on tangents, playing around with the clay structure for each sculpture and experimenting with how I translate the emotions into something solid.
-Pushing my ceramics, it is also the first time I’m adding computerized embroidery into sculptures.
+Focusing on actual images and patterns in the art, it extends into something more which alludes to the exigencies of the moment.
+Each piece goes off on tangents, playing around with the clay structure for each sculpture and experimenting with how the demands are translated into something solid.
+Pushing my ceramics, it is also the first time the sculpture includes the computerized embroidery.

 It all seems to be about copying artwork that is interesting, as a way of slowing myself down to focus on something that I do not understand at first.
 My work becomes a sort of meditation on the work and feels like I’m talking to the artist, trying to discover what choices were made, and see where it leads.
 It’s like learning a language of shape, form, geometry, pattern, and color.
 By looking really closely, I find a place for my own making which feels interesting, meaningful, and creative.